hAbuMustafa/extend-arabic-query/README.md

 **Note** that, the function skips any text enclosed between `(`parenthesis`)` or `[`square parenthesis`]`.
 That's how it works, to avoid substituting the performed substitutions, which might eventually cause an infinit loop.

+**Also, note that** it works by default on single line strings.
+So, if you are matching against a multiline string, simply add the `'m'` flag to the second argument in the `RegExp()` class.

 ## Install

 Simply install the package into your project `node_modules/` via your package manager: